MehDAsaD/instagram-commenter-scraper-chrome-extension/README.md

 ## Overview

-This Chrome extension scrapes commenters from a target Instagram page.
-Simply open the commenters list, click the scrape button, and the extension will gather usernames and profile links, saving them in a `.txt` file in your download folder.
+This Chrome extension scrapes commenters from a target Instagram post.
+Simply open the post, click the scrape button, and the extension will gather usernames and profile links of the commenters, saving them in a .txt file in your download folder.

 ### Features